szabgab/pydigger.com/README.md

   When we search for packages we should use a case insensitive search { $strcasecmp: [ <expression1>, <expression2> ] }
   or maybe we should store a lowercase version of each name, in addition to the official spelling.
   URLs in any case should redirect to the canonical spelling.
+  I think we can trust the RSS feed to list the names in the proper case, but

 * bugtrack_url (For packages that have a home_dir pointing at github we can already fetch the issue count and we don't need to rely on this field but we can check if the bugtrack_url is related to the